 To view and complete the application for a Standard Substitute License, click HERE.

-To view and complete the application for an initial Emergency Substitute License, click HERE.
+To review requirements and to access form applications for your initial Emergency Substitute License, click HERE.

 To renew your Emergency Substitute License, click HERE.